ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 Limerence & Hyperfocus: The Dopamine-Driven Love Cycle

-If you’ve ever fallen hard and fast and are checking your phone constantly, idealizing your partner, craving intensity it may be you’ve likely experienced limerence.
+If you’ve ever fallen hard and fast and are checking your phone constantly, idealizing your partner, craving intensity, it may be that you’ve likely experienced limerence.

 In ADHD relationships, limerence can merge with hyperfocus, creating an exhilarating but unsustainable high.
 During the early phase, everything feels electric: constant texting, passionate connection, deep conversations late into the night.
 It’s intoxicating and very real.